Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Reviewed byApril Kilduff, MA, LCPC

 It’s well-established that regular exercise promotes a healthy lifestyle.
-Whether you’re hitting the gym, the yoga mat, or just taking a stroll in the park, moving your body has tremendous benefits.
+Whether you’re hitting the gym, the yoga mat, or just doing some cardio in the park, moving your body has tremendous benefits.

 Still, it is entirely possible to overdo it.
 When the need to exercise becomes uncontrollable and disrupts the quality of your life, you may have an exercise addiction